Article updated on 23 April 2021

-The 23 rd of April is widely regarded as the birthday of arguably the greatest playwright who ever lived and one of the UK's most celebrated cultural icons.
+The 23rd of April is widely regarded as the birthday of arguably the greatest playwright who ever lived and one of the UK's most celebrated cultural icons, William Shakespeare.

 It went on to win three on 11 April 1999 for Best actress in a supporting role (Dame Judy Dench, UK), Best Editing (David Gamble, UK) and Best Film.

-Aamong them were correspondence between Shakespeare and the Earl of Southampton, a letter and love-poem to Anne Hathaway, two theatre contracts, Shakespeare's spiritual confession, a letter to him by Queen Elizabeth, and revisions to several of Shakespeare’s known plays in addition to two never-before-seen historical dramas.
+Among them was correspondence between Shakespeare and the Earl of Southampton, a letter and love-poem to Anne Hathaway, two theatre contracts, Shakespeare's spiritual confession, a letter to him by Queen Elizabeth, and revisions to several of Shakespeare’s known plays in addition to two never-before-seen historical dramas.